unixorn/sysadmin-reading-list/README.md

 [![Build Status](https://travis-ci.org/unixorn/sysadmin-reading-list.png)](https://travis-ci.org/unixorn/sysadmin-reading-list)

 A reading list for the larval stage sysadmin.
-This list is focused on the UNIX family of OSes.
+This list is focused on the UNIX family of OSes, mainly because that is my area of expertise.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->